 We thought it would be fun to show off what a splurge gift basket looks like.
 Who better than the iconic British based Fortnum & Mason to deliver the goods on an ultra luxury gift basket pick!

 - In Britain, gift baskets are called hampers.
-This branded basket is fashioned as The Imperial Hamper for reasons I’m sure you can figure out.
+This branded basket is fashioned as The Windsor Hamper for reasons I’m sure you can figure out.

 - No, the price of this hamper is NOT a misprint!